dalehamel/mctop-tool-example/docs/00350-memcached-dtrace.md

 I can now send a test 'set' command to my memcached instance.
 I chose one based off the benchmarking tool `memtier`, which i'll use later.
-A simple invocation based on standard shell tools is:
+A simple invocation [@memcached-cheatsheet] based on standard shell tools is:

 ```
 printf "set memtier-3652115 0 60 4\r\ndata\r\n" | nc localhost 11211